mobilizingcs/ids_labs/README.md

 ```

 To view the labs in the *Viewer* pane in Rstudio, run the `load_labs()` function and then select the lab you'd like to look at.

+Of course, you could always just look in the folders at the `.html` files as well.
+That'd work.